-I had to quit my job a year ago.
+I had to quit my job because they knew where I worked.
 I was afraid because I had no idea what the future would hold.
 Escaping an honor killing is the hardest thing I’ve ever done.
-They knew where I worked, so I had to quit my job and drive Lyft full-time until I found a new one.
-I survived 3 months without health insurance.
+They knew where I worked, so I had to drive Lyft full-time until I found a new one.
+I survived 6 months without health insurance.
 There was no guarantee, yet I still took a chance on myself.
 I’m so glad I did.

 2. 2020 will be the year of solo travel